bruce-hill/bp/README.md

 See `man ./bp.1` for more details.

-## BPEG Patterns
+## BP Patterns
-BPEG patterns are a mixture of Parsing Expression Grammar and Regular Expression syntax, with a preference for prefix operators instead of suffix operators.
+BP patterns are a mixture of Parsing Expression Grammar and Regular Expression syntax, with a preference for prefix operators instead of suffix operators.